tgdamico16/tgdamico16/README.md

 - 👋 Hi, I’m @tgdamico16
-- 🌱 Second-year computer science student at the University of Kansas.
+- 🌱 Third-year computer science student at the University of Kansas.